gfannes/proast/app/readme.md

 ## TODO

-* Show preview of readme
+* `file_format/markdown` subfolder is not shown
+* Add support for creating files
 * Add to model how the different paths for a Node will be called
 * Test if feature with subfeature can be shown
 * Add support for `gg` and `G`